ElenVlass/server-for-mortgage-calculator/README.md

   `{name, interestRate, maximumLoan, minimumDownPayment, loanTerm}`
 - if in `body` some of the required fields is missing, returns json with `{"message": "missing required name field"}` and `status 404`
-- as result returns an object with the added id
+- as result returns an object with the added id:
   `{id, name, interestRate, maximumLoan, minimumDownPayment, loanTerm}` and `status 201`

 #### @ DELETE /api/banks/:bankId

 - gets a parameter `bankId`
-- if there is such an id, it returns json `{"message": "Bank deleted"` and `status 204`
+- if there is such an id, it returns json `{"message": "Bank deleted"}` and `status 204`
-- if there is no such id, it returns json with `"message": 'This bank was not found'` and `status 404`
+- if there is no such id, it returns json with `{"message": 'This bank was not found'}` and `status 404`

 #### @PUT /api/banks/:bankId